elunna/nerfhack-changelog/README.md

 * Rings of conflict usually generate cursed.
 * Reduced the probability for amulets of reflection.
 * We fully identify rings of increase damage or accuracy with enough experience killing monsters.
+* Amulet of life saving will not work if the player is in nonliving form (from EvilHack).
+* Cursed amulets of life-saving are ineffective.

 #### Eating Jewelery & Accessories
 * Eating rings and amulets only confers an intrinsic for a temporary period.